New Tower Coming to Polynesian Village Resort

 Newer Walt Disney World fans may not realize it, but this stretch of land was once relatively tranquil.
 I don’t recall what it was like before the Wedding Pavilion was built in the mid-1990s, but up until the Villas at Grand Floridian, it was a peaceful area with large swaths of beach and green space between the Polynesian and Grand Floridian.
 Now, there’s a lot of parking and development, with more on the horizon.
 Really has a “paved paradise to put up a parking lot” kind of feeling to it.

 One thing that’s still unanswered by the plans and announcement is whether the new Disney Vacation Club tower will be part of the existing condo association, or a new one.
-The ongoing expansion to the Villas at Grand Floridian (above) will be part of that resort’s current condo association, but that’s also a conversion rather than a new build.
+The expansion to the Villas at Grand Floridian (above) is part of that resort’s current condo association, but that’s also a conversion rather than a new build.
+(See Grand New Rooms at Walt Disney World’s Flagship Resort for a look inside those.)

 With the Polynesian expansion, it might make sense to roll this into the existing condo association to dilute the impact of the Bora Bora Bungalows.
 There’s probably a compelling counterpoint for treating the new wing differently, but it eludes me right now.